Of all of the decades that helped to define the 20th century, the 1920s or Roaring ’20s probably held the most sway.

 Flappers also liked to wear excessive makeup and always stood out from the crowd.
-Flappers were iconic in the roaring twenties, and they served as a very fresh change after World War I.
+They were iconic in the roaring twenties, and they served as a very new change after World War I.

-Flappers were known for their rich and not-so-conservative style.
-In addition to their irreverent behavior, they were seen sporting young and boyish looks.
+In addition to their irreverent behavior, they were seen sporting youthful and boyish looks.
 They liked to maintain a slender and skinny figure.
-They usually kept short hair, had flattened breasts, and a straight waist, which accentuated their flapper look.
+They usually kept short hair, flattened breasts, and a straight waist, accentuating their flapper look.

-People at this time were still trying to cope up with this new intervention in society.
+People at this time were still trying to cope with this new intervention in society.
 However, most people were getting used to this burlesque feminine flirtatiousness.
 They started to appear as fashion icons despite their scandalous behavior.
-They brought with themselves new touch of modernity and destroyed the old conventional norms.
+They brought with them a new touch of modernity and destroyed the old conventional norms.